 From high refresh rates to the number of pixels displayed per inch, TV technology is improving all the time.
-The latest TVs offer 4K LCD, LED, or OLED HDR screen technologies that can have some substantial differences in picture clarity, color quality, and cost.
-Whichever your preference—and budget—upgrading from a 1080p unit to something bigger and more advanced can really transform your home entertainment experience.
+The latest TVs offer 4K LCD, LED, or OLED HDR screen technologies that can substantially differ in picture clarity, color quality, and cost.
+Whichever your preference—and budget—upgrading from a 1080p unit to something bigger and more advanced can transform your home entertainment experience.

-Newer TVs also include a host of smart functions that can link to your favorite digital streaming services, helping to streamline your set-up by eliminating the need for standalone devices.
+Newer TVs also include a host of intelligent functions that can link to your favorite digital streaming services, helping to streamline your setup by eliminating the need for standalone devices.

 The pandemic has shuttered production on new movies and TV shows, making it the perfect time to get caught up on all those show and movie recommendations your friends have been making for years.